 If wandering throughout the entire Magic Kingdom with Sorcerers of the Magic Kingdom is a bit much for you, then try a Pirate’s Adventure which is another one of those secret things to do at Disney World that is only throughout Adventureland.

 Captain Jack Sparrow needs help raiding five treasures throughout Adventureland.
 A magic talisman starts the game and one of five maps guide you on your quest.
 The recruitment headquarters is a small building across from Peco’s Bill’s restaurant and outside the Pirates of the Caribbean shop.
 Afterwards, you can keep the maps as a souvenir.

 The Pirate Adventure is a great way to take a break from the rides (and lines) and refresh on the pixie dust.

-The best part of Agent P’s adventure is discovering hidden areas of World Showcase.
+Similar to Agent P’s adventure and Kim Possible, the best part of the ScroogeMcDuck Adventure is discovering hidden areas of World Showcase.
 It gives you an excuse to truly explore, and find some fun surprises along the way – which is why I think this is such a cool things to do in Disney World.

-You really do feel like a secret agent.
 While most of the guests are busy shopping or choosing their next snack, your team is getting a somewhat secret tour and uncovering hidden in plain site interactive objects.
-Plus, your kids get their own phone to interact with a favorite TV persona.

 Wilderness Explorers at Disney’s Animal Kingdom